 It’s no secret that rowing is a great workout with many benefits.
-That’s why it’s becoming so popular, with gyms adding more rowing machines to their lineup of fitness equipment, row clubs popping up in cities throughout the country, and home fitness enthusiasts recognizing the convenience and accessibility of having an indoor row machine for their home.
+But what are rowing basics?
+Rowing has become extremely popular, with gyms adding more rowing machines to their lineup of fitness equipment, row clubs popping up in cities throughout the country, and home fitness enthusiasts recognizing the convenience and accessibility of having an indoor row machine for their home.
 If you’re new to rowing or haven’t yet discovered the epic entire body workout that a rowing machine can provide, read on to familiarize yourself with the many benefits of an indoor rowing machine, tips on form, and some workout examples that you can try at home.

 Is Indoor Rowing Effective?